ladanez/souliss.github.io-ladanez/_posts/media/2015-07-11-Souliss-with-ESP-step-by-step.md

 I hope that this tutorial you will be useful for those like me, we started with the hardware.
 In this tutorial only we use the module ESP8266-01, it is the model with less pins GPIO which I have been able to find.

-I thank who helped me and I hope that this manual and others I'll be doing it will be useful to the community.
+I thank who helped me and I hope that this manual and others I'll doing, will be useful to the community.

 Sorry but I have not been able to put pictures in English.